aws/amazon-chime-sdk-android/guides/api_overview.md

 A MetricsObserver has the following method:

-* [onMetricsReceived](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.metric/-metrics-observer/on-metrics-received.html): occurs when metrics are received
+* [onMetricsReceived](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.metric/-metrics-observer/on-metrics-received.html): called when audio/video related metrics are received

-## 10. Send and receive data messages (optional)
+## 10. Sending and receiving data messages (optional)
 Attendees can broadcast small (2KB max) data messages to other attendees.
 Data messages can be used to signal attendees of changes to meeting state or develop custom collaborative features.
 Each message is sent on a particular topic, which allows you to tag messages according to their function to make it easier to handle messages of different types.

 To send a message on a given topic, meetingSession.audioVideo.[realtimeSendDataMessage(topic, data, lifetimeMs)](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/realtime-send-data-message.html).
-When sending a message if you specify a lifetime, then the media server stores the messages for the lifetime.
+When sending a message, the media server stores the messages for the duration specified by `lifetimeMs`.
 Up to 1024 messages may be stored for a maximum of 5 minutes.
 Any attendee joining late or reconnecting will automatically receive the messages in this buffer once they connect.
 You can use this feature to help paper over gaps in connectivity or give attendees some context into messages that were recently received.

-To receive messages on a given topic, implement a [DataMessageObserver](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/add-realtime-data-message-observer.html) and subscribe it by using meetingSession.audioVideo.[addRealtimeDataMessageObserver(topic, observer)](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/add-realtime-data-message-observer.html).
+To receive messages on a given topic, implement a [DataMessageObserver](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/add-realtime-data-message-observer.html) and subscribe it to the topic using meetingSession.audioVideo.[addRealtimeDataMessageObserver(topic, observer)](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/add-realtime-data-message-observer.html).
-In the observer, you receive a [DataMessage](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime.datamessage/-data-message/index.html) containing the payload of the message and other metadata about the message.
+Through [onDataMessageReceived](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime.datamessage/-data-message-observer/on-data-message-received.html) method in the observer, you receive a [DataMessage](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime.datamessage/-data-message/index.html) containing the payload of the message and other metadata about the message.

-To unsubscribe the receive message observers, call meetingSession.audioVideo.[removeRealtimeDataMessageObserverFromTopic(topic)](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/remove-realtime-data-message-observer-from-topic.html).
+To unsubscribe all `DataMessageObserver`s from the topic, call meetingSession.audioVideo.[removeRealtimeDataMessageObserverFromTopic(topic)](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime/-realtime-controller-facade/remove-realtime-data-message-observer-from-topic.html).
-It removes all observers for the topic.

 If you send too many messages at once, your messages may be returned to you with the [throttled](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.realtime.datamessage/-data-message/throttled.html) flag set.
-If you continue to exceed the throttle limit, then the server may hang up the connection.
+If you continue to exceed the throttle limit, the server may hang up the connection.

-Note: You can only receive and send data message when audio video is started.
-Make sure to call meetingSession.audioVideo.[start()](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo/-audio-video-controller-facade/start.html) before sending messages.
-Also, in order to avoid missing messages from server, subscribe the observer to the topic before start audio video.
+Note: You can only send and receive data messages after calling meetingSession.audioVideo.[start()](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo/-audio-video-controller-facade/start.html).
+To avoid missing messages, subscribe the `DataMessageObserver` to the topic prior to starting audio video.
-Take care when using data messages for functionality involving asymmetric permissions (e.g. a moderator attendee sending a message to regular attendees).
-Any attendee may, in theory, send any message on any topic.
-You should always confirm that the message's senderAttendeeId belongs to an attendee that is allowed to send that type of message, and your handler should tolerate messages that are not serialized in the format you are expecting.